scribe-org/Scribe-Android/CONTRIBUTING.md

 ## Pre-commit Hooks [`⇧`](#contents)

-Scribe-Android uses pre-commit hooks to maintain a clean and consistent codebase.
+Scribe-Android uses [prek](https://prek.j178.dev/) pre-commit hooks to maintain a clean and consistent codebase.
 These hooks help automatically check for issues such as formatting, trailing whitespace, and linting errors.
-Here's how to set up pre-commit for Scribe-Android:
+Here's how to set up `prek` for Scribe-Android:

-1. Install `pre-commit` by running:
+1. Install `prek` by running:

     ```bash
+    pip install --upgrade pip  # make sure that pip is at the latest version
-    pip install pre-commit
+    pip install prek
     ```

 2. After cloning the repository, install the hooks by running the following command in the project root:

     ```bash
-    pre-commit install
+    prek install
-    pre-commit run --all-files  # to check
+    prek --all-files  # to check
     ```

 3. When you make a commit, the hooks will automatically run to check for any code quality issues.
 If any issues are found, they will either be fixed automatically or will need to be resolved manually.